-- If there are problems at home where parents are angry or upset, it is very important to talk to your child, making it clear that you will keep him safe and that you will look after yourself (see 'Feeling angry' for more ideas if this is the problem).
+- If there are problems at home where parents are angry or upset, it is very important to talk to your child, making it clear that you will keep him safe and that you will look after yourself (see 'Feeling angry - when parents feel angry' for more ideas if this is the problem).

 - If the pain is keeping your child home from school a lot, talk to the school to work out ways to help him return to school (this is quite a common problem and schools usually have worked out successful ways of helping children to return to school).
 See 'School refusal and truancy'

 When you talk about this with your child, remember that the pain is real so it won't be helpful to say that it is not.

 - You might find it helpful to talk about how worries can cause strange feelings in the tummy (such as 'butterflies' or even pain).